 You can find more information in the NGINX documentation.
 Aside from that, everything else stays the same.

-Additional Considerations
+Additional Considerations to Keep in Mind

 To have your site load as fast as possible (and avoid getting a warning that it lacks Gzip compression), make sure that these assets are also compressed.
 You can check this with the same tools mentioned above, by inputting the URL where your external assets are located.